 Motivation

 The Mantid project has become a mission critical part of the scientific work flow at the ISIS facility and at the SNS.
-The value of IP in the Mantid project is high and thus the cost to change is high, therefore the maintainability and stability of Mantid should represent a risk to operating facilities.
-Both the current and next generation European neutron facilities propose Mantid as the facility supported data treatment and data reduction framework, as such all European neutron users will be reliant upon the stability and maintainability of the Mantid project code.
+The value of Intellectual Property (IP) in the Mantid project is high and thus the cost to change is high, therefore the maintainability and stability of Mantid should represent a risk to operating facilities.
+Most current and next generation neutron facilities propose Mantid as the facility supported data treatment and data reduction framework, as such all neutron users will be reliant upon the stability and maintainability of the Mantid project code.

 The use of a single code base for a large part of a scientific is a result of the success of the Mantid project, with success comes responsibility and also an associated risk.